Auckland teen to travel to Denmark to testify against alleged cyber criminal

 He was arrested in a joint operation between New Zealand and Denmark in September 2015, and charged with 12 crimes, including sexual harassment, hacking and child pornography.

-The case came to light after students at Long Bay College in Auckland complained about a denial-of-service attack on the school's IT system.
+The case came to light after students at the Auckland school complained about a denial-of-service attack on the school's IT system.

 It lasted several weeks, with experts and police called in to help.